 Below is another example of an electrical panel schedule that was not labeled correctly.

 One of the exciting changes to the National Electrical Code (NEC) for 2020 was the addition of the bolded language, "The identification shall be included in a circuit directory that is located on the face, inside of, or in an approved location adjacent to the panel door in the case of a panelboard and at each switch or circuit breaker in a switchboard or switchgear."

 In the past, we had to use the small circuit directories included with the electrical panel to identify all the circuits in a home.
 As you can imagine, houses have become much more complex with many more circuits that need to be identified and it can be hard to do it right on those small directories.

 This new language allows homeowners and electricians to install the circuit directory adjacent to the electrical panel, which means we can use larger directories.
 This makes it much easier to include more detail on the directory to correctly identify all the circuits being used in a house.
 If you don't want to use the directory included with your electrical panel, you can purchase blank directories like this one from stores like Home Depot.

 When Classic Electric completes a service change or electrical panel change, we always make sure the panel schedule/circuit directory is completed in accordance with the current NEC rules.

 Are you considering a residential remodel project, an electrical panel change or upgrade, or a garage or shop electrical project?
-Thomas Adams is an Oregon Master Electrician with over 20 years of experience in the industry and he would be happy to talk to you about your Tigard electrician needs.
+Thomas Adams is an Oregon Master Electrician, with an Inspector Certification, who has over 25 years of experience in the industry and he would be happy to talk to you about your Tigard electrician needs.